nancynobody/express_dispatcher/README.md

 * [Zoom](https://zoom.us/)

 ### Setup Instructions
-*Note: You will need a paid version of Twilio for this to work because the free trail version only allows usage/verification of 1 number.*
+*Note: You will need a paid version of Twilio for this to work because the free trail version only allows usage/verification of 1 number but you can test it and play with it for free.
+Btw-Twilio is cheap*

 #### Step 0: Setup Twilio
 Create a Twilio account and get a Twilio nmber

 #### Step 1: Setup Server
-You can use whatever server or serverless setup you want for this depending on your application.
+You can use whatever server (heroku, aws, etc) or serverless (serverless, etc) setup you want for this...make a decision based on your application needs.

-Config file includes comtomizations for messages, etc.
+`config.js` includes comtomizations for messages, etc.

-Don't forget to add your Twilio credentials to .env
+Don't forget to add your Twilio credentials to your `.env`

 # Next Steps (notes for me)
-* Never got around to adding a front end web interface for eay setup without the need for a developer to spin up a server, probably a nice feature to add.
+* Never got around to adding a front end web interface for easy setup without the need for a developer to spin up a server, probably a nice feature to add.

 * Release version 1.0 after testing and completing TODOs in src.